Snowpark Container Services: Working with compute pools

 Compute pool maintenance

-• All service instances currently running in these compute pools will be automatically recreated on the new nodes.
+During maintenance, all service instances in the affected compute pools will be automatically recreated on the new nodes.
+Ongoing job services will be disrupted and must be restarted by customers once maintenance is complete.

 How services are scheduled on a compute pool